Updated: Jul 26

 Wellnite Wants To Help

 We know that the COVID-19 crisis has affected us all.
 With so much uncertainty we understand that your emotional well being may be under stress.
-Which is why we want to help.
-We are currently provided 4 “FREE CHAT-BASED MENTAL HEALTH COACHING SESSIONS” to help you cope with your anxiety/depression as a result of the crisis.
+We are here for you.
+We provide the most affordable treatments for anxiety and depression.